Bischoff/feilong-client-go/README.md

  * acceptance tests
  * more documentation
- * half of the API functions.
+ * a third of the API functions.

 ## License